awandahl/choosing_journal/choosing_journal_remake.md

 ## Final note

-The goal is not to find the “best” journal in the abstract.
+The goal is not to find the “best” journal.
 The goal is to find the most suitable journal for **your** manuscript, audience, field, and publishing constraints.